 Hypersensitivity to ursodiol or any component of the formulation; not to be used with calcified cholesterol stones, radiopaque stones, or radiolucent bile pigment stones; patients with unremitting acute cholecystitis, cholangitis, biliary obstruction, gallstone pancreatitis, or biliary-gastrointestinal fistula; allergy to bile acids

-Gallstone dissolution (Actigall): 8-10 mg/kg/day in 2-3 divided doses; use beyond 24 months is not established
+Gallstone dissolution (Actigall): Oral: 8-10 mg/kg/day in 2-3 divided doses; use beyond 24 months is not established

 A 20 mg/mL ursodiol oral suspension may be made with capsules and either a 1:1 mixture of Ora-Sweet and Ora-Plus or a 1:1 mixture of methylcellulose 1% and syrup NF.
 Empty the contents of seventeen 300 mg capsules into a mortar.
 Add small portions of the chosen vehicle and mix to a uniform paste; mix while adding the vehicle in incremental proportions to almost 255 mL; transfer to a calibrated bottle, rinse mortar with vehicle, and add quantity of vehicle sufficient to make 255 mL.
 Label "shake well" and "refrigerate".
 Stable for 91 days refrigerated (Nahata, 1999).